PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces

 We prove that our results are secure under the simulation-based paradigm of secure \emph{Multi-Party Computation (MPC)}.
 In secure multiparty computation (MPC) multiple parties aim to compute a function $f$ together while keeping their inputs private.
 The goal is to ensure the result is correct while revealing no extra information.
 We say that a protocol is secure if whatever can be inferred by an adversary attacking the protocol can also be inferred by an adversary attacking a so-called \emph{ideal-world}.
 In this, there is an ideal trusted third party that receives the inputs of the parties evaluates the function $f$, and returns the output of the computation back to the parties

 In short, a protocol is secure if a real-world adversary cannot gain an advantage over what they would learn in the ideal-world setting (that trivially captures the best possible security guarantee).
 When defining the security of a protocol $\Pi$, we will say that $\Pi$ \emph{securely realizes} the function $f$, if $\Pi$ guarantees the above.
-In this paper we focus on the two-party setting, considering both security against \emph{semi-honest} and \emph{malicious} adversaries.
-In the former, the corrupted parties that attack the real-world protocol are assumed to follow the protocol description (but they can try to infer information from the honest parties' inputs).
-In the malicious case, instead, parties can deviate arbitrarily from what the protocol prescribes.
+In this paper we focus on the two-party setting, considering security against \emph{malicious} adversaries.
+Parties can deviate arbitrarily from what the protocol prescribes.
 In App.~\ref{app:mpc} we provide a formal definition of secure MPC and its variants.